The Psychology of War

-Warfare actually became slightly less frequent during the nineteenth and the early twentieth centuries, but this was only because of the awesome technological power which nations could now utilize, which meant that wars were over more quickly.
-In actual fact, the death toll from wars rose sharply.
+Warfare actually became slightly less frequent during the nineteenth and early twentieth centuries, but this was only because of the awesome technological power nations could now utilize, which meant that wars were over more quickly.
+In reality, the death toll from wars rose sharply.
 Whereas only 30 million people died in all the wars between 1740 and 1897, estimates of the number of dead in the First World War range from 5 million to 13 million, and a staggering 50 million people died during the Second World War.
-(Since then, deaths from warfare have declined significantly, for reasons which I will discuss later.)
+(Since then, deaths from warfare have declined significantly, for reasons I will discuss later.)

 Theories of Warfare

-So how can we explain this pathological behavior?
+How can we explain this pathological behavior?

-Evolutionary psychologists sometimes suggest that it’s natural for human groups to wage war because we’re made up of selfish genes which demand to be replicated.
-So it’s natural for us to try to get hold of resources which help us to survive, and to fight over them with other groups.
+Evolutionary psychologists sometimes suggest that it’s natural for human groups to wage war because we’re made up of selfish genes that demand to be replicated.
+So it’s natural for us to try to get hold of resources that help us survive, and to fight over them with other groups.
 Other groups potentially endanger our survival, and so we have to compete and fight with them.

 However, many archaeologists and anthropologists dispute this, and I believe that the evidence is firmly on their side.
-For example, last year the anthropologists Douglas Fry and Patrik Soderberg published a study of violence in 21 modern day hunter-gatherer groups, and found that, over the last two hundred years, lethal attacks by one group on another were extremely rare.
+For example, last year the anthropologists Douglas Fry and Patrik Soderberg published a study of violence in 21 modern hunter-gatherer groups and found that, over the last 200 years, lethal attacks by one group on another were extremely rare.
 They identified 148 deaths by violence amongst the groups during this period, and found that the great majority were the result of one-on-one conflict, or family feuds.
-Similarly, the anthropologist R. Brian Ferguson has amassed convincing evidence to show that warfare is only around 10,000 years old, and only became frequent from around 6000 years ago.
+Similarly, the anthropologist R. Brian Ferguson has amassed convincing evidence to show that warfare is only around 10,000 years old, and only became frequent from around 6,000 years ago.

 And one problem biological theories of warfare is that, while they might be able to explain specific outbreaks of violence, warfare is actually much more than this.
-Warfare is a highly planned and highly organized activity, mostly conducted and organized in non-violent situations — which does not involve a great deal of actual fighting.*
+Warfare is a highly planned and organized activity, mostly conducted and organized in non-violent situations — which does not involve a great deal of actual fighting.*

 Pick almost any war in history and you’ll find some variant of these causes: wars to annex new territory, to colonize new lands, to take control of valuable minerals or oil, to help build an empire to increase prestige and wealth, or to avenge a previous humiliation, which diminished a group’s power, prestige, and wealth.
 The present conflict in the Ukraine can be partly interpreted in these terms—the result of Russia’s desire to increase its territory and prestige by gaining control of the Crimea, and responding to the prestige-weakening blow of losing its favored government in the Ukraine.

 The problem with this isn’t so much having pride in our identity, but the attitude it engenders towards other groups.
 Identifying exclusively with a particular group automatically creates a sense of rivalry and enmity with other groups.
-It creates an ‘in–out group’ mentality, which can easily lead to conflict.
-In fact, most conflicts throughout history have been a clash between two or more different ‘identity groups’—the Christians and Muslims in the Crusades, the Jews and Arabs, Hindus and Muslims in India, the Catholics and Protestants in Northern Ireland, the Israelis and Palestinians, the Serbs, Croats, and Bosnians, and so on.
+It creates an "in/out group" mentality, which can easily lead to conflict.
+In fact, most conflicts throughout history have been a clash between two or more different identity groups—the Christians and Muslims in the Crusades, the Jews and Arabs, Hindus and Muslims in India, the Catholics and Protestants in Northern Ireland, the Israelis and Palestinians, the Serbs, Croats, and Bosnians, and so on.

 The issue of empathy is important here too.
-One of the most dangerous aspects of group identity is what psychologists call ‘moral exclusion.’
-This happens when we withdraw moral and human rights to other groups, and deny them respect and justice.
+One of the most dangerous aspects of group identity is what psychologists call moral exclusion.
+This happens when we withdraw moral and human rights to other groups and deny them respect and justice.
 Moral standards are only applied to members of our own group.
-We exclude members of other groups from our ‘moral community,’ and it becomes all too easy for us to exploit, oppress, and even kill them.
+We exclude members of other groups from our moral community, and it becomes all too easy for us to exploit, oppress, and even kill them.

 The Decline of Warfare

-The good news is that, since the end of the Second World War — as Steven Pinker points out in The Better Angels of Our Nature — there has been a steady world-wide decline in the number of deaths due to warfare.
-In Europe, countries which had been in an almost constant state of war with one or more of their neighbors for centuries — such as France, Germany, Great Britain, Spain, Holland, Poland, Russia — have experienced an unprecedentedly long period of peace.
+The good news is that since the end of the Second World War — as Steven Pinker points out in The Better Angels of Our Nature — there has been a steady worldwide decline in the number of deaths due to warfare.
+In Europe, countries that had been in an almost constant state of war with one or more of their neighbors for centuries — such as France, Germany, Great Britain, Spain, Holland, Poland, Russia — have experienced an unprecedentedly long period of peace.

-Strange as it may sound at first—sport is a factor too.
-Sport is a good example of what William James meant by a ‘moral equivalent of war’— an activity which satisfies similar psychological needs to war, and has a similar invigorating and socially-binding effect, but does not involve the same degree of violence and devastation.
+Strange as it may sound at first, perhaps sport is a factor too.
+Sport is a good example of what William James meant by a moral equivalent of war — an activity that satisfies similar psychological needs to war, and has a similar invigorating and socially-binding effect, but does not involve the same degree of violence and devastation.
 Perhaps it is not a coincidence that, over the 75 years of this steady decline in conflict, sport has grown correspondingly in popularity.

 Another important factor is interconnection, increased contact between people of different nations due to higher levels of international trade and travel and (most recently) via the Internet.
 It is likely that this increased interconnection leads to a decline in group identity, and in enmity towards other groups.
 It promotes moral inclusion, an expansion of empathy, and makes it less possible for us to perceive different groups as ‘other’ to us.
 It helps us to sense that, even if they appear culturally or racially different, all human beings are essentially the same as us.
 I’m certainly not an apologist for globlization, but this is one way (possibly the only way) in which it has had a positive effect.

 *There are also environmental explanations for war — such as population pressure — which unfortunately I don’t have space to discuss here.
 See my book The Fall for a fuller discussion.

 Steve Taylor, Ph.D. is a senior lecturer in psychology at Leeds Metropolitan University, UK.
-He is the author of The Fall: The Insanity of the Ego in Human History and Back to Sanity. www.stevenmtaylor.com
+He is the author of The Fall: The Insanity of the Ego in Human History and Back to Sanity.